mhmdrdwn/NLweather/README.md

 ### Results
 [Check Demo](https://github.com/mhmdrdwn/NLweather/blob/main/demo.ipynb)

-Run the experiment using the command (change number of epochs in the main.py file):
+N.B. this demo is a little outdated. in order to get the most updated results, run the experiment using the command (change number of epochs in the main.py file):
 ```
 python main.py
 ```